 The Big Sky Soul 1P tent consists of:

 - two poles that cross in the middle and attach to each corner of the floor, with options for either 12″ or 14.2″ folded length

-- a waterproof rainfly that attaches to each corner of the interior’s floor where the poles insert into grommets
+- a waterproof rainfly that attaches to each corner of the bottom, and can optionally be staked out for ventilation and wind resistance

-As I’ll describe more below, this completely freestanding, modular design allows for maximum flexibility in terms of setup and weather.
-The entrance is at the front/feet, which is wider, and the tent tapers to a narrower width at the back/head.
+As I’ll describe in more detail below, this completely freestanding, modular design allows for maximum flexibility in terms of setup and weather.

 There are six stake points, but all are technically optional since the structure is freestanding.
 However, staking the four corners does help the floor hold its shape a bit better, and is especially critical in wind.
-Staking the two sides of the fly improves ventilation and reduces condensation.
+Staking the two sides of the fly improves ventilation and wind resistance.

-You can see from pictures that the poles extend beyond the front of the mesh interior, which I originally thought was a little odd.
-However, when the fly is attached this space becomes a sheltered vestibule, and the design actually works really well.
+You can see from pictures that the poles extend beyond the front of the mesh interior, which seems odd until you put the fly on.
+But when the fly is attached this space becomes a sheltered vestibule, and the design actually works really well.
 Even the vestibule is completely freestanding, requiring zero stakes!
 To my knowledge the Big Sky Soul is the only freestanding tent with a completely freestanding vestibule as well.